orbitalchicken/Roadmap/Postponed.md

 	caja: dng and raw images thumbnails in caja switch to default notification theme
 	mintdesktop: Use radiobuttons for marco vs compiz, with labels like "Marco (No desktop effects, compatible with all hardware)", "Compiz (Desktop effects, requires compatible hardware)"
+    caja: renaming a file produces a black border

 Post 17
 --------